Queen of the night. Epiphyllum oxypetalum. Photo - Robin Powell

 Make new plants

 Propagate by cutting from the long flat arching stems.
 Allow it to dry out for a few days before planting into very well drained potting media.
-Keep slightly
+Keep slightly dry through cool weather and water more often in summer.
+Feed during spring during the growth season to encourage more long cane-like shoots and therefore more blooms.

-Come to one of our Garden Clinic 'Cake and Cutting' Days and grab a free cutting!
+Come to one of our Garden Design Clinic 'Cake and Cutting' Days and grab a free cutting!
 See Events!

 Text: Linda Ross